 This article discusses the Durham Rule, its origin, and current use.

 The Durham Rule: The Basics

-According to the Durham Rule, a criminal defendant can't be convicted of a crime if the act was the result of a mental disease or defect the defendant had at the time of the incident.
-It has often been referred to as the "product defect rule," but doesn't require a medical diagnosis of mental illness or disorder.
-Federal courts and all but one state court rejected it for being too broad.
-For example, drug addicts were able to use the defense to successfully avoid conviction for crimes related to their addiction.
+The Durham Rule does not require a diagnosis of a mental illness or disorder.
+Federal courts and all but one state court have rejected the test for being too broad.
+For example, drug addicts could use the defense to avoid convictions for crimes related to their addiction.

-As mentioned above, the only state that still uses this rule is New Hampshire.
-However, courts have narrowed its interpretation in an effort to limit the defense to only the most serious cases.
-According to the code section, defendants must prove legal insanity "by clear and convincing evidence."
+New Hampshire is the only state still using this rule, but they have narrowed their interpretation to limit the defense to only the most serious cases.
+New Hampshire also places a fairly strict burden of proof on the defendant when they use the insanity defense.
+According to the code section, defendants must prove legal insanity by clear and convincing evidence.

 Origins of the Durham Rule